kid-cavaquinho/kid-cavaquinho.github.io/_posts/2020-03-04-measuring-code-coverage-part1.md

 ## Coverage percentage

 What should be the coverage percentage you should be aiming for?
 It depends, right?
-It's important to understant that **good coverage does not mean good tests** and aiming for a 100% coverage might turn to be costly.
+It's important to understand that **good coverage does not mean good tests** and aiming for a 100% coverage might turn to be costly.
 I do not believe in a code coverage silver bullet; you should always discuss and identity together with your team what are the critical parts of your application, start with making those robust and aim for a goal together.
 Use the reports wisely and strive for your desired coverage, this might be an interesting and challenging goal to achieve.

 ## Coverage reports